4 of the Best Phones for Delivery Drivers & How to Choose One

 4 of the Best Phones for Delivery Drivers

-Now that we know what we’re looking for in a phone, let’s take a look at some of the best options available to you.
+Now that we know we are looking for the best device for delivery drivers, let’s take a look at some of the best options available to you.

 While it would be easy to tell you to fork out for the newest iPhone or Samsung Galaxy, the cost of doing so is, we think, prohibitive for most owner-drivers or someone starting a courier business.
 With the iPhone 14 starting from around $800 dollars, that might not be feasible.